Portobello Mushroom Burger

 - Balsamic vinegar: This adds a tangy flavor to the mushrooms, but you can also use red wine vinegar or lemon juice if you prefer.

-- Garlic: Fresh garlic cloves minced or crushed add a savory flavor to the mushrooms.
+- Garlic: Fresh garlic cloves, minced or crushed, add a savory flavor to the mushrooms.

 - Salt and pepper: These seasonings add a simple yet essential boost of flavor.

-- As for substitutes, you can experiment with different types of mushroom if you can't find portobellos, such as shiitake or oyster mushrooms.
+- As for substitutes, you can experiment with different types of mushrooms if you can’t find portobellos, such as shiitake or oyster mushrooms.
 You can also swap out the balsamic vinegar for another type of acid, like apple cider vinegar or lime juice.
-And if you don't have fresh garlic, you can use garlic powder instead.
+And if you don’t have fresh garlic, you can use garlic powder instead.

 Selecting the perfect mushrooms